AmanMander123/UKUsedCarPrices/README.md

 # UK Used Car Prices

 ## Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There should be no necessary libraries to run the notebook beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+The requirement files for the api and web app are in their respective directories.

 ## Project Motivation
 For this project, I was interested in exploring the UK Used Car Dataset: